^

 Advantages and disadvantages

-Among the main advantages of the procedure are:
+Among the main advantages of the procedure:

-• the procedure stimulates metabolic processes in the patient's body, and also improves immunity;
+• the procedure stimulates metabolic processes in the patient’s body and also improves immunity;

-The disadvantage is that the hardware membranes prevent not only the effects of pathogenic complexes, but also drugs (for example, hormones).
+The disadvantage is that hardware membranes prevent not only the effects of pathogenic complexes, but also drugs (for example, hormones).

 Indications for the procedure